 - Nonspendable items that cannot be spent.
-This includes activity that is not in a spendable form like inventories. - Restricted balances which have constraints placed upon the use of the resources either by an external party, like grantors, or imposed by law through enabling legislation.

-- Committed balances that can only be used for specific purposes pursuant to constraints imposed by a formal action of the School Board, the School's highest level of decision-making authority prior to the close of the fiscal year. - Assigned balances that are constrained by the School's intent to be used for a specific purpose but are neither restricted nor committed.
+This includes activity that is not in a spendable form like inventories. - Restricted balances which have constraints placed upon the use of the resources either by an external party, like grantors, or imposed by law through enabling legislation. - Committed balances that can only be used for specific purposes pursuant to constraints imposed by a formal action of the School Board, the School's highest level of decisionmaking authority prior to the close of the fiscal year.
+Any modifications or rescissions of fund balance commitments in this category also requires formal action of the School Board. - Assigned balances that are constrained by the School's intent to be used for a specific purpose but are neither restricted nor committed.
 This intent can be expressed by the School Board or through the School Board delegating this responsibility to the School's management through the budgetary process.
-For governmental funds, other than the General Fund, this is the residual amount within the fund that is not nonspendable, restricted, or committed. - Unsassigned all spendable amounts not contained in the four categories described above.
+For governmental funds, other than the General Fund, this is the residual amount within the fund that is not nonspendable, restricted, or committed. - Unassigned all spendable amounts not contained in the four categories described above.
 The General Fund is the only fund that would report a positive amount in unassigned fund balance.